-Pitching sessions can be very competitive, and that can get in your head.
+Pitching sessions can be competitive, and that can get in your head.

-If you're in a big room it's natural for the commotion to distract you.
-Try to block it out and focus on the person behind the table.
+If you’re in a big room, it’s natural for other conversations to distract you.
+Do your best to block it out and focus on the person behind the table.

 Maybe you haven’t gotten the results you’ve wanted from another agent, but you aren’t going to get them from this agent if you can’t stay present in the moment.
 So relax, breathe, and try to put everyone else in the room out of your mind while you’re meeting with a literary agent.